 The whole conveyancing process can be quite confusing, and the terminology doesn’t help.
-When buying a home jointly, you will come across the terms joint tenancy and tenants in common – but what’s the difference?
+When you are buying a home jointly, you will come across the terms joint tenancy and tenants in common – but what’s the difference?

 What is joint tenancy?